GowthamanG/p2p-mDNS/README.md

 # p2p-mDNS

-This is a peer-to-peer app to show the presence of other peers vie mDNS.
-This app is developed with Electron and Python.
+This is a peer-to-peer app to show the presence of other peers via mDNS.
+This app is developed with Electron.

-To start this app, follow these instructions:
+To start this app, follow below the instructions:

 1. Clone this repository
 2. Make sure you have installed Node.js, if not, download it from the website: https://nodejs.org/en/download/